Jan of Holešov: Biography

-Jan from Holešov was born the son of the administrator of the bishop's property in Holešov.
-After a brief (and historically uncertain) period spent acting as a priest in Slušovice, he went to study in the Sorbonne, and after his return he joined the Benedictine monastery in Břevnov in Prague.
+Jan of Holešov was born as the son of the administrator of the bishop's property in Holešov (Moravia).
+After a brief (and historically uncertain) period spent acting as a priest in Slušovice, he went to study to the Sorbonne, and after his return he joined the Benedictine monastery in Břevnov in Prague.
 After the outbreak of the Hussite Wars, when the monastery was destroyed, he moved to the Benedictine monastery in Rajhrad u Brna (1420), where he served as prior and died in 1436.